bmitchinson/v2.mitchinson.dev/source/_posts/About-This-Site.md

 took the longest to complete, and hopefully should be merged in soon.
-Identifying a valuable improvement, iterating on the idea upon review, writing up documentation, and providing [a demo page for the feature](/Video-Tag-Demo) Took a good amount of time outside of classes, but I'm looking forward to contributing more now that I have some experience.
+Identifying a valuable improvement, iterating on the idea upon review, writing up documentation, and providing [a demo page for the feature](/Video-Tag-Demo) took a good amount of time outside of classes, but I'm looking forward to contributing more now that I have some experience.
 </br>
 Others: